lorenzo-stoakes/review-scripts/README.md

 * `review-config` - Simple script to configure the kernel using the configuration hook.

-* `review-config-debug` Same as review-config, but sets additional debug options that might slow things down quite a bit.
+* `review-config-debug` Same as `review-config`, but sets additional debug options that might slow things down quite a bit.

+* `review-reconfig` - Same as `review-config` only run a `make mrproper` first to clear existing configuration.

+* `review-reconfig-debug` - Same as `review-config-debug` only run a `make mrproper` first to clear existing configuration.

 * `review-rebase [name] [new_base] <version>` - Rebase the review branch on to new_base, either at the specified version, or if not specified the latest.
 See